tshepang/blog/content/enjoying-helix-part-3.md

 - None of [the issues I had over 8 months ago] have been fixed.
 - I would still like to have [automatic saving of historical yanks].
-- I would love to have [searchable Prompt history], because it's a pain to access it via scrolling when there is lots of it
+- I would love to have [searchable Prompt history], because it's a pain to access it via scrolling when there is lots of it.
 - And on that Prompt history topic, there is also no support for [Persistent command history].